picimako/wiremocha/README.md

   - to simplify response stubbing,
   - to identify and fix incorrect and duplicate response configurations,
   - for validating request matching and response definitions
+- **Intentions** for
-- **Intentions** for inlining the contents of response body files, converting between ways of specifying them, and extracting body strings to files.
+  - inlining the contents of response body files,
+  - converting between ways of specifying them,
+  - extracting body strings to files,
+  - splitting and simplifying JSON mapping files

 ### Detailed
 Or, you can find more detailed documentation below: